ibm-js/delite/docs/Invalidating.md

   * `invalidateRendering()` to invalidate for refresh rendering phase You will need to pass the name of the property to invalidate to the invalidation function.

 In some cases you might want to force the rendering to occur right after a given property has been set.
-For that use can use one of the following function:
+For that you can use one of the following function:
   * `validateRendering()` to only trigger the refresh rendering phase
   * `validateProperties()` to trigger the refresh properties phase which will itself trigger the refresh rendering phase